geoserver/geoserver.github.io/_posts/2024-03-04-geoserver-2-25-RC-released.md

 * The [spring security firewall](https://docs.geoserver.org/2.25.x/en/user/production/config.html#production-config-spring-firewall) is now enabled by default.

+* A new [configuration setting](https://docs.geoserver.org/2.25.x/en/user/production/config.html#static-web-files) is available to limit content served by `geoserver/www` folder.

+  While this folder is intended to [serve small web applications](https://docs.geoserver.org/2.25.x/en/user/tutorials/staticfiles.html) it has ended up being useful for a wide range of content.

-For more information please see the user guide [Update Instructions](https://docs.geoserver.org/2.25.x/en/user/installation/upgrade.html).
+For more information on please see the user guide [Update Instructions](https://docs.geoserver.org/2.25.x/en/user/installation/upgrade.html).

 In general we do not like to update defaults, preferring to add notes to [production considerations](https://docs.geoserver.org/2.25.x/en/user/production/config.html) with our recommendations.
 If you have not checked that page in a while please review.

+Thanks to Steve Ikeoka and Jody Garnett for these improvements.

+* [GEOS-10438](https://osgeo-org.atlassian.net/browse/GEOS-10438) ENTITY_RESOLUTION_ALLOWLIST property not parsing empty setting
+* [GEOS-11221](https://osgeo-org.atlassian.net/browse/GEOS-11221) mkdocs preflight rst fixes
+* [GEOS-11289](https://osgeo-org.atlassian.net/browse/GEOS-11289) Enable Spring Security StrictHttpFirewall by default
+* [GEOS-11297](https://osgeo-org.atlassian.net/browse/GEOS-11297) Escape WMS GetFeatureInfo HTML output by default
+* [GEOS-11300](https://osgeo-org.atlassian.net/browse/GEOS-11300) Centralize access to static web files

 ## MkDocs